pravinbashyal/codingbuddies/exercise6.md

 stations = csv_to_json(data)
 ```

-# Above is data for stations in Germany
+## 3. Above is data for stations in Germany
-# Now find the City with least and most number of stations respectively.
+##  Now find the City with least and most number of stations respectively.

+### Bonus: Refactor the csv parser to a parser module and use it from a different file.